GearHost/Docs/docs/email-android.md

 13. Select **Next**

 14. After selecting next you will receive an error regarding the certificate not being valid.
 This is because there is no SSL certificate installed on mail.ighdns.com.
-If you would like to send using secure ports please create a ticket and we can help you get started.
+If you would like to send using secure ports please create a ticket and we can help you get started

 15. Click **Advanced**